avisekksarma/SummitSeeker/README.md

 > GET: gets some useful default data to fill up in form before hiring that specific guide

 > POST: for making initial hire request to guide

+##### Geting notification:

+- /api/user/notifications/  [ Accepts GET only ]

+> All: has every notification except 'accepted', and 'Accepted' has only accepted notifications